 In this section we present some of the detailed steps of the calculations as they apply to our test system of bcc Fe.
-First, we describe the first-principles bandstructure calculations that are carried out initially.
-Second, we discuss the procedure for constructing maximally localized Wannier functions for the bands of interest following the method of Souza, Marzari, and Vanderbilt.18 Third, we discuss the variable treatment of the spin-orbit interaction within these first-principles calculations, which is useful for testing the dependence of the AHC on the spin-orbit coupling.
+First, we describe the first-principles band-structure calculations that are carried out initially.
+Second, we discuss the procedure for constructing maximally localized Wannier functions for the bands of interest following the method of Souza, Marzari, and Vanderbilt.20 Third, we discuss the variable treatment of the spin-orbit interaction within these first-principles calculations, which is useful for testing the dependence of the AHC on the spin-orbit coupling strength.

-A. Band structure calculation
+A. Band-structure calculation

-Fully relativistic band structure calculations for bcc Fe in its ferromagnetic ground state at the experimental lattice constant a = 5.42 Bohr are carried out using the PWSCF code.21 A kinetic-energy cutoff of 60 Hartree is used for the planewave expansion of the valence wavefunctions (400 Hartree for the charge densities).
-Exchange and correlation effects are treated with the PBE generalized-gradient approximation.22
+Fully relativistic band-structure calculations for bcc Fe in its ferromagnetic ground state at the experimental lattice constant a=5.42 Bohr are carried out using the PWSCF code.24 A kinetic-energy cutoff of 60 Hartree is used for the plane-wave expansion of the valence wave functions (400 Hartree for the charge densities).
+Exchange and correlation effects are treated with the Perdew, Burke, and Ernzerhof generalized-gradient approximation.25

-The core-valence interaction is described here by means of norm-conserving pseudopotentials which include spin-orbit effects^{23,24} in separable Kleinman-Bylander form.
+The core-valence interaction is described here by means of norm-conserving pseudopotentials which include spinorbit effects^{26,27} in separable Kleinman-Bylander form.
 (Our overall Wannier interpolation approach is quite independent of this specific choice and can easily be generalized to other kinds of pseudopotentials or to all-electron methods.)
-The pseudopotentials was constructed using a reference valence configuration of $3d^74s^{0.75}4p^{0.25}$.
-We treat the overlap of the valence states with the semicore 3p states using the non-linear core correction approach.25 The pseudopotential core radii for the 3d, 4s and 4p states are 1.3, 2.0 and 2.2 Bohr, respectively.
-We find the small cut-off radius for the 3d channel to be necessary in order to reproduce the all-electron bandstructure accurately.
+The pseudopotential was constructed using a reference valence configuration of $3d^74s^{0.75}4p^{0.25}$.
+We treat the overlap of the valence states with the semicore 3p states using the nonlinear core correction approach.28 The pseudopotential core radii for the 3d, 4s, and 4p states are 1.3, 2.0, and 2.2 Bohr, respectively.
+We find the small cutoff radius for the 3d channel to be necessary in order to reproduce the all-electron band structure accurately.

-We obtain the self-consistent ground state using a $16 \times 16 \times 16$ Monkhorst-Pack26 mesh of k-points and a fictitious Fermi smearing27 of 0.02 Ry for the Brillouin-zone integration.
-The magnetization is along the [001] direction, so that the only non-zero component of the total Berry curvature is the one along z.
-The spin magnetic moment is found to be $2.22 \,\mu{\rm B}$, the same as that from an all-electron calculation15 and close to the experimental value of $2.12 \,\mu{\rm B}$.
+We obtain the self-consistent ground state using a 16 \times 16 \times 16 Monkhorst-Pack29 mesh of k-points and a fictitious Fermi smearing30 of 0.02 Ry for the Brillouin-zone integration.
+The magnetization is along the [001] direction, so that the only nonzero component of the integrated Berry curvature, Eq.
+(7), is the one along z.
+The spin magnetic moment is found to be 2.22 $\mu{\rm B}$, the same as that from an allelectron calculation17 and close to the experimental value of 2.12 $\mu{\rm B}$.